 The purpose of La Fuerza Latina is to provide a space for students in solidarity with the Latino community in Des Moines and Drake to foster dialogue around issues impacting the Latinos and explore opportunities to promote a more inclusive atmosphere at Drake University.
 This will be done by hosting networking events with Des Moines Latino professionals, attending conferences aimed at empowering college Latino students, hosting in state or out of state Latino leaders, showcasing films on campus about Latino culture, visiting schools in the Des Moines metro area to speak with young Latino students, and promoting volunteering opportunities aimed at serving the Des Moines and Iowa Latino community.

-Once a week, a group of dedicated learners of Spanish convenes with native speakers to improve their skills and learn more about Spanish culture.
-Everyone is invited to join in the conversation.
-For details about when the Spanish Conversation Hour is meeting this semester, please contact Dr. Inbal Mazar or email WLC.
+Practice your Spanish (at any level) with a group of dedicated learners and native speakers to improve your skills and learn more about Spanish culture.
+Everyone is invited to join the conversation!
+For details about when the Spanish Conversation Hours are scheduled this semester, please contact Dr. Inbal Mazar or email WLC.